Number of people injured after explosion at Donegal service station

 Multiple injuries have been reported after a “devastating” explosion at a Co Donegal service station.

-Images from the scene showed serious damage to the Applegreen service station located in the village of Creeslough.
+The Applegreen service station located in the village of Creeslough sustained extensive damage in the blast.
+Surrounding buildings were also badly damaged.

-Among those gathered at the scene cordon were relatives of people feared to have been in the station at the time of the explosion.
+Among those gathered at the scene cordon on Friday evening were relatives of people feared to have been in the station at the time of the explosion.

-There were unconfirmed reports from the scene that people had been buried in the rubble.
+There were unconfirmed reports from the scene that people had been buried in the rubble following the mid-afternoon explosion.

-Multiple emergency service vehicles are in attendance while a Coastguard helicopter was also providing support.
+Multiple emergency service vehicles are in attendance while a Coastguard helicopter is also providing support.

 Letterkenny University Hospital has moved to major emergency standby, and appealed to the public not to attend its emergency department unless it is urgent.